I measured the time it took to complete a TLS handshake using Rustls and OpenSSL with nginx, and it was more than twice as fast.

 ISRG's Let's Encrypt certificate authority will begin replacing OpenSSL with Rustls later this year.

-So, is Rustls better than OpenSSL?
+Does that mean Rustls is better than OpenSSL?

 install